 Victoria is available to provide services to individuals and families seeking treatment for anxiety, depression, bi-polar disorders, personality disorders, OCD, ODD, grief and loss, adjustments, behavior management, parenting strategies, divorce, ADHD, women's issues, conflict resolution, stress management, and anger management.
 She is also passionate about teaching her clients about brain-based techniques founded on neuroscience to help them better understand how to cope and manage stress.
 She offers group counseling for women and teenagers dealing with stress, anxiety, and/or depression, and she is available to speak about these topics and other mental health concerns for community agencies, churches, or businesses.
 Victoria offers Christian counseling upon request.

-is a Licensed Professional Counselor Associate (LPCA).
-Cory holds a Bachelor’s degree from the University of North Carolina at Chapel Hill, where he graduated with honors in Psychology.
-After graduating from UNC, Cory spent several years in Asia as a behavior therapy consultant, working with children with externalizing behavior issues and associated diagnoses, such as ADHD, Oppositional Defiant Disorder and Autism Spectrum Disorders. ?After living abroad, Cory went on to earn his Master’s degree in Clinical Mental Health Counseling from North Carolina State University.
-He is currently earning his doctoral degree in Counselor Education at North Carolina State University, with research interests in the areas of behavior and aggression in adolescents and barriers to mental health counseling across multicultural populations.
+is a Licensed Professional Counselor Associate (LPCA) with a doctorate in Counseling and Counselor Education from North Carolina State University.
+Cory also holds a Masters degree in Clinical Mental Health Counseling from NC State and a Bachelors degree from the University of North Carolina at Chapel Hill, where he graduated with honors in Psychology.
+Cory has spent several years in Asia as a child and adolescent behavior therapy consultant, working with children with externalizing behavior issues and associated diagnoses, such as ADHD, Oppositional Defiant Disorder and Autism Spectrum Disorders.
+His research interests are in the areas of child counseling competencies, counselor training, child psychopathology, family systems and multicultural counseling.

 When working with clients, Cory uses an eclectic approach that is adaptable to match the needs of each individual person.
 His approach tends to be person-centered in nature, with a focus on empowering clients to take control of their lives and find meaning in the journey of finding their better selves.
-Although he is naturally humanistic in his techniques, he draws from other modalities to fit the needs of certain clients, such as behavior therapy (especially with young children), family systems therapy, dialectical behavior therapy (DBT) and existential therapy.
+Although he is naturally humanistic in his techniques, he draws from other modalities to fit the needs of certain clients, such as attachment therapy, behavior therapy (especially with young children), family systems therapy, dialectical behavior therapy (DBT) and existential therapy.
 As a former early childhood educator, Cory offers a unique perspective and expertise for potential clients who are looking for support with children and with school related challenges.
-Additionally, Cory is researched-trained in many childhood assessments including (but not limited to) the Autism Diagnostic Observation Schedule (ADOS), Wechsler Intelligence Scale for Children (WISC), the Child Behavior Checklist (CBCL) and the ADHD Rating Scale.
-He can assist families and parents in understanding and using these types of assessments to guide therapy goals and treatment.

-Cory lives in Cary with his amazing wife, young son, and his two dogs.
-They love traveling, hiking, trying new foods and enjoying good movies together!
+Cory lives in Apex with his amazing wife, two young sons, and his two dogs.
+They love traveling, running/hiking together, trying new foods and enjoying good movies!